General information on the gambling system reform

 -

-Sponsorship would be a permitted form of marketing.
-Persons sponsored could display their sponsor on their clothing, social media and websites, for example.
-The sponsoring licence holder could also act as the main sponsor for a sports arena, in which case the arena could be named after the sponsor and the sponsor’s name and logo could appear in the arena and its structures.
-Mentioning the gambling games run by the licence holder in sponsorships would be prohibited.
-However, during events it would be possible at the venue to market also gambling games and not only the brand of the company running those games.
+Sponsorship will be a permitted form of marketing.
+Sponsored individuals may display their sponsor on their clothing, social media and websites, for example.
+The sponsoring licence holder may also act as the main sponsor for a sports arena, in which case the arena may be named after the sponsor and the sponsor’s name and logo may appear in the arena and its structures.
+Gambling games run by the licence holder may not be mentioned in sponsorships.
+However, during events it is possible at the venue to market not only the brand of the company running the games, but also the gambling games themselves.

-The sports sponsorships of gambling enterprises may be estimated to increase considerably in the years following the gambling system’s entry into force, after which the increase in sponsorship income is estimated to plateau.
+The sports sponsorships of gambling companies may be expected to increase considerably in the years following the entry into force of the gambling system, after which the growth in sponsorship income is expected to level off.
 The proceeds from sponsorship are not evenly distributed among the various events.
 Based on international benchmarking, proceeds are estimated to flow to nationally and internationally important events and to the most successful teams and athletes.

 Licence applications